BennyAlex/material-design-inspired-color-picker/README.md

 * can be used in plain javascript projects or with other js frameworks

 ## Todo
+* add babel, but at the moment it looks like there is an error with rollup-babel plugin  :/
 * margin attribute
 * number of colors per row attribute
 * color-size attribute